Board of Directors and Governance

 Fred Seigel

-President and Chief Operating Officer, Beacon Capital Partners
+President and Chief Executive Officer, Beacon Capital Partners

-Fred Seigel is President and Chief Operating Officer of Beacon Capital Partners and is based in Boston.
-He joined Beacon in 2001.
-Previously, Mr. Seigel was Managing Director of Latona Associates, Inc., a private merchant bank.
-Prior to that, Mr. Seigel spent six years as President and Director of Energy Capital Partners, a company he founded that specialized in financing energy projects throughout the U.S. Mr. Seigel is a member of The Real Estate Roundtable, and also serves on the Board of Directors of the Edward M. Kennedy Institute for the United States Senate and the Board of Directors of Camp Harbor View.
-He holds a Bachelor of Arts from New England College.
+Fred Seigel is the President & Chief Executive Officer of Beacon Capital Partners and is based in Boston.
+Before joining Beacon in 2001, Fred was Managing Director of Latona Associates, Inc., a private merchant bank.
+Before that Fred spent six years as President and Director of Energy Capital Partners, a company he founded that specialized in financing energy projects throughout the US.
+In addition to the FNIH, Fred serves on the Board of Directors of Camp Harbor View.
+Fred is also a member of the Real Estate Roundtable.

 Dr. Ellen V. Sigal, Ph.D., is the founder and Chairperson of Friends of Cancer Research, a Washington, D.C.-based not-for-profit organization dedicated to accelerating the nation's progress toward cancer prevention and treatment.
 The organization mobilizes public support for cancer research funding and providing education on key public policy issues.
 Dr. Sigal also holds leadership positions within a broad range of cancer advocacy and public policy organizations, including Duke University's Comprehensive Cancer Center, the Johns Hopkins Cancer Center Advisory Council, the Foundation for the National Institutes of Health, the American Association for Cancer Research (AACR), and the American Cancer Society.
 Dr. Sigal serves on the Board of Scientific Advisors for the National Cancer Institute and, most recently, was named to the National Institute of Health Director's Council of Public Representatives.